How to apply

 How free school meals work in secondary schools

 Most secondary schools in South Tyneside operate a cashless payment systems for school lunches.
 This is exactly the same for students who are eligible for a free meal.

 Every day the computer will credit £2.10, the price of a two-course meal, on each pupil's account.

 If a meal is not taken, the £2.10 is removed at the end of the day (the free meal entitlement is only available at lunchtime).

-If you have any questions please call the Contact Centre on 0191 427 7000 or email
+If you need any further information, please speak to a member of school staff, or call the Council Contact Centre on 0191 427 7000 or email email@example.com

 The best start in life

 We're working to give the children of South Tyneside the best start in life.

 Find out about our wide range of services for children and families.
 We want to build safer and stronger families, provide increased opportunities for enterprise learning and skills within healthier communities.The best start in life